burgerbecky/hlslvisualstudio/README.md

 The source code to the tool is in the folder "BuildCustomizations" on [Github](https://github.com/burgerbecky/hlslvisualstudio).
 Pull requests and bug reports are encouraged.

+## Build prerequisite

+In the extensions, install *Microsoft Visual Studio Installer Projects* so Visual Studio can load the \*.vdproj files

 -------

 ## License

-Copyright 2015-2019 by Rebecca Ann Heineman becky@burgerbecky.com
+Copyright 2015-2022 by Rebecca Ann Heineman becky@burgerbecky.com

 It is released under an MIT Open Source license.
 Please see LICENSE.txt for license details.
 Yes, you can use it in a commercial title without paying anything, just give me a credit.